Analyze and Model Data on GPU

-You can often improve code performance with execution on a graphical processing unit (GPU).
-For example, execution on a GPU can improve performance if:
+This example shows how to improve code performance by executing on a graphical processing unit (GPU).
+Execution on a GPU can improve performance if:

 Your code is computationally expensive, where computing time significantly exceeds the time spent transferring data to and from GPU memory.